monkeywidget/puredata-synth/README.md

 # puredata-synth

-Some synthesizers for PureData (mostly with arduino physical controls)
+Some synthesizers for PureData (mostly with arduino physical controls).

+Authored by monkeywidget -- please read the accompanying LICENSE file.

 # Hardware description